By Zuleyka Zevallos

-Hall argues that the media relies upon stereotypical images of non-white minority groups to reproduce power hierarchies.
+Hall argues that the media relies upon stereotypical images of minority groups (Black people specifically) to reproduce power hierarchies.
 Racial ‘difference’ is a commodity used to sell advertisements and it is used as fear mongering to sell the news.
 Symbols and images have underling symbolic meaning that go beyond the products or stories being told, because the people who produce them dictate how different categories of people are depicted.
 Rethinking Abaza’s argument in this light, the Egyptian Revolution becomes a spectacle of The Other – an event that is sensationalised to reproduce a narrative about the oppression of Middle Eastern subjects.
 The Egyptian people have finally stood up for themselves and demanded democracy.
 They aspire towards equality, defined through a Western understanding of political elections.
 (Never mind the growing political disaffection amongst Western voters.)
 Egyptians finally joined the 21st Century – they used Western tools such as social media to stand up against their regimes.
 (Even though they’ve been using these technologies as long as people have in Western countries.)

 Stories of the Egyptian Revolution are told from the perspective of how Westerners understand Egypt and they do not really reflect the complexity of how Egyptians understand their own history.
 This approach does not really incorporate the personal biographies of the people involved and their evolving perceptions of their changing social reality.